2009 (September to December)

 –Tales of the Sinestro Corps: Superman-Prime #1

 Countdown 28.
 Superboy-Prime takes on nearly every single DCU superhero all by himself and holds his own.
 As the sun comes up and the Anti-Monitor wades through the Hudson River, Superboy-Prime declares himself the victor.
-After the heroes of Earth back down, the Guardians arrive on the scene and sic a new Ion upon Superboy-Prime, but he doesn’t fare any better.
+After the heroes of Earth back down, the Guardians arrive on the scene and sic the new host of Ion (rookie Green Lantern Sodam Yat) upon Superboy-Prime.
+However, even with the power of Ion, Yat doesn’t fare any better.

 –Green Lantern Vol. 4 #25

-The collective heroes of the DCU regroup, re-attack, and defeat the Sinestro Corps, thus ending their insane war of agression.
-The Guardians unite to not only blast the Anti-Monitor halfway across the galaxy, but send Superboy-Prime to an alternate universe.
+The collective heroes of the DCU regroup, re-attack, and defeat the Sinestro Corps, thus ending their insanely agressive assault.
+The Guardians unite to not only blast the Anti-Monitor halfway across the galaxy, but send Superboy-Prime to an alternate universe as well.
 In the end, Sinestro is officially arrested in Coast City and the Sinestro Corps War comes to an end.
-Oh, and let’s not forget, the Guardians foresee the prophecy of “Blackest Night” during which five more Lantern Corps will supposedly arise (in addition to green and yellow), each based upon a different color of the Emotional Spectrum which gives energy to the power rings.
+Oh, and let’s not forget, the Guardians foresee the prophecy of “Blackest Night,” during which five more other-colored Lantern Corps will supposedly arise (in addition to green and yellow), each based upon a different color of the Emotional Spectrum that gives energy to the power rings.
 Meanwhile, at the other end of the universe, the Anti-Monitor’s corpse crashes into a dead planet and mysteriously turns into the evil Black Power Battery.
 That can’t be good.
 Just wait until Blackest Night, kids.

 Countdown 29.
 Superman decides to finally introduce his adopted son, Chris Kent, to Batman and Robin.
-Chris gets along really well with Tim, while Supes and Bats invent a “red sun ray emitter,” which disguised as a wristwatch, will nullify Chris’s superpowers so he can fit in better at school.
-Batman and Superman have been searching for the mysterious “Third Kryptonian” for months now with no success, until now.
+Chris gets along really well with Tim.
+Meanwhile, Supes and Bats invent a “red sun ray emitter,” which disguised as a wristwatch, will nullify Chris’s superpowers so he can fit in better at school.
+Batman and Superman have been searching for the mysterious “Third Kryptonian” for months now with no success—until now.
 The “Third Kryptonian” is Karsta Wor-Ul aka Kristin Wells, who left the planet Krypton decades before its destruction and has been living peacefully on Earth ever since.
 So, Karsta Wor-Ul was the first Kryptonian on Earth, not Kal-El.

 –Green Arrow and Black Canary #1

 Countdown 29.
-It’s been a month since Oliver Queen’s “death” and still, no one believes Black Canary when she says Ollie is still alive and the corpse is a fake.
+It’s been a month since Oliver Queen’s “death” and, still, no one believes Black Canary when she says Ollie is alive and the corpse is a fake.
 Everyone, except Batman.
-Black Canary, Batman, and Dr. Mid-Nite perform an autopsy in the Batcave and quickly discover that “Ollie” is actually Everyman.
+Black Canary, Batman, and Dr. Mid-Nite perform a long-overdue autopsy in the Batcave and quickly discover that “Ollie” is actually Everyman.
 A quick investigation reveals that Athena (Granny Goodness in disguise) and her new Amazons (Granny’s Female Furies) have imprisoned and tortured Ollie for the past month on the Island of Themyscira.
-It will be few more weeks before a rescue attempt can be successfully planned and executed.
+The heroes begin planning a rescue, but Granny and the Furies are nothing to laugh at.
+It will be few more weeks before a rescue attempt with decent odds of success can be attempted.

 –Catwoman Vol. 3 #72

 Countdown 28.
-Bruce isn’t in this story, but he is in the flashbacks.
+Bruce isn’t in this story (besides in the flashbacks, which are listed above).
 Catwoman says it’s been a month since she gave up Helena for adoption.
 It hasn’t.
 It’s been a few days.
 Maybe she meant, it feels like a month.
 Anyway, she hasn’t slept since the adoption and she is very drunk, so she could easily be wrong.
 Selina meets with Zatanna and explains how sad she is at losing her baby.
 Zatanna comforts her as best she can.

 –The Flash Vol. 2 #233